Virtual Reality Therapy for Chronic Low Back Pain

 Detailed Description

 This is a randomized double-blind, placebo-controlled trial for individuals with chronic lower back pain.
-This study investigates the effect of at-home virtual reality (VR) pain reduction therapy on a set of outcome measures.
+This study investigates the effect of at-home virtual reality (VR) pain reduction therapies on a set of outcome measures.
 The primary outcome is Patient-Reported Outcomes Measurement Information System (PROMIS) Pain Interference version 8.
-This study will enroll 360 participants into one of three VR therapy groups.
-Data collection will occur at home via personal computer or smartphone (iphone/android), with baseline data collected one week before the intervention is mailed to the patient.
-The patient will have the VR headset for 90 days.
-A post-study survey will be sent to patients 30 days after the end of the study.
+This study will enroll 360 analyzable participants into one of three VR therapy groups.
+Data collection will occur at home via personal computer or smartphone (iPhone/android), with baseline data collected one week before the intervention is mailed to the patient.
+Participants will have the VR headset for 90 days.
+Patients are also sent Fitbit smartwatches to track physical activity.

 Study Type